adriancerejo/LyricScraper/README.md

 ## Todo:
 - [X] Add UI using a python library
 - [X] Add youtube player inside application window (I tried to find ways to embed a yt player into tkinter however I could not find a way and so I resorted to simply opening the song in a browser window)
-- [ ] Customize the width/height of the browser window if possible (Doesn't seem possible)